alice-and-eve/2023/index.md

 - **Rianne van den Berg** - a principal researcher working on the intersection of deep learning and computational chemistry and physics for molecular simulation at Microsoft Research Amsterdam
 - **Ana Oprescu** - an assistant professor working on complex cyberinfrastructure at the University of Amsterdam

-More information will follow soon.
+More information and a detailed programme will follow soon.

 ## Organizing Committee